kmanchel/BiasNet/README.md

 ## Feature Backlog

-1. Monitoring System (training, deployment, inference)
+1. Test Suite: unit tests, component tests, API tests (IN PROGRESS)
-2. BERT Base Model
+2. BERT Base Model (TO DO)
-3. Structured Prediction: Targeted Sentiment Analysis
+3. Structured Prediction: Targeted Sentiment Analysis (TO DO)
-4. Training Data (.sqlite3) DB access (AWS)
+4. Training Data (.sqlite3) DB access (TO DO)

 ## References